castaway2000/MetrixRMG/README.md

         Instalation instructions:
         As of now the best way to install this is to run it through the publisher from Visual Studio

+        Prior to publishing make sure you change the connection strings in the metrix.aspx.cs page to be that of your own SQL server of choice.

         please see the following site for more detail about this: http://msdn.microsoft.com/en-us/library/20yh9f1b%28v=vs.140%29.aspx